Header Ads Widget

 • Resistance bands

-Aim for 2–3 sessions per week, targeting all major muscle groups.
+Aim for 2–3 sessions per week, focusing on all major muscle groups (Harvard Health).

 4. Flexibility and Mobility Work